 Ingredients

-- 55 g oat flour (or other gluten-free wholegrain flour)
+- 55 g oat flour, (or other gluten-free wholegrain flour)

-- 45 g dark muscovado sugar
+- 45 g dark muscovado sugar, (or any brown sugar)

 - 45 g peanut butter

-- 20 g coconut oil (or any other flavourless oil)
+- 20 g coconut oil, (or any other flavourless oil)

-- 1 tablespoon oat milk (or any other plant-based milk)
+- 1 tablespoon oat milk, (or any other plant-based milk)

 - ½ tablespoon ground flax seeds